- Pet grooming may be considered “nonessential” in your city

 Though large pet stores like PetSmart closed its grooming salons on March 21 “out of concern for the safety and wellbeing of both our associates and customers,” some of the company’s locations began offering those services again on April 6, according to Popular Information.
 It’s unclear if those services will remain open for the duration of the pandemic.

-Although it’s important that some breeds of dogs get routine grooming, there are ways to do it yourself at home.
+Although it’s important that some breeds of dogs get routine grooming, there are ways to do it yourself at home (or if you live in South Florida, this self-service pet spa is also an option).
 Dogs with shorter hair might be able to wait it out until after the coronavirus lockdown, but dogs with long hair need routine brushing so that they don’t get painful mats and skin problems.
 You can use unscented shampoo and a brush to groom your dog from home.

 If you’d like to take your dog to the groomer, check your state’s coronavirus guidelines before leaving your home to see whether grooming is considered an essential job.
 And as always, wear a mask and stay socially distant if you do, in fact, decide to get your pet groomed.